 Our Split to Dubrovnik hiking tour gives you opportunities to visit towns and sights that are not on normal itineraries.
 Plus you’ll get 2-3 options for day hikes each day that differ in difficulty.
 This way you can tailor every part of the tour to suit your fitness level.

 Best Time of the Year: April to October.
 Croatia has notoriously great weather but also gets very busy during the summer peak season.
 If you prefer hiking during a quieter season, you should consider April to early June or between August and October.

 Related Reading: Muottas Muragl: Some of the Most Beautiful Day Hikes in Europe

 Best Hikes in Spain

-I love the culture on this self-guided hiking tour.
+I love the culture on this self-guided hiking tour from Spain to France.
 Salvador Dali’s house is right on the way and on another day you hike to Sant Pere de Rodes Cloister, one of the most important monasteries in Spain.